 If the bonus of a member of identified staff for the performance year exceeds €50,000 or accounts for at least a third (in credit institutions and insurance companies) or a quarter (in investment firms, real estate asset management and fund management company) of the combined annual bonuses, 60% of the bonus will be paid during the year following the performance year.
 The remaining part 40% of the bonus will be paid in four equal instalments over the course of four years (five years for Executive Management Team members) in such a way that the time between the payments is at least one year.
-If an identified staff member's variable remuneration for the performance year is exceptionally large, in other words is equivalent to at least 8 months' salary and equals at least 200,000 euros, 40% of the bonus will be paid in the year after the performance year and the remainder (60%) in four instalments over the course of five years for DP Cooperative's Executive Management Team), with at least one year between each payment.
+If an identified staff member's variable remuneration for the performance year is exceptionally large, in other words is equivalent to at least 8 months' salary and equals at least 200,000 euros, 40% of the bonus will be paid in the year after the performance year and the remainder (60%) in four instalments over the course of four years (five instalments over the course of five years for members of OP Cooperative's Executive Management Team), with at least one year between each payment.